-It appears based on the information provided in PRE-AP18-72, that a geologic assessment will be required.
-A geologic assessment is being finalized and will be provided to City staff when complete.
+Based on the information provided in PRE-AP18-72 and PRE-AP18-126, a geologic assessment is required.
+A geologic assessment dated December 21, 2018, has been provided as part of this application.

 This criterion has been met.

 (2) The tentative subdivision plan does not impede the future use or development of the property or adjacent land.